TaliaNgo/Cyntek_Analysis/README.md

 - **Note on Data Quality**: A notable portion of records show values as "unknown" - **3.96% (4K orders) for account creation method and 1.36% (1K orders) for marketing channel**.
 The company should review and enhance its data collection process to improve data accuracy, strengthen customer insights, and optimise marketing strategies.
 - **Account Creation Method**: Desktop and mobile phones account for approximately **95% of all customer registrations**. **Desktop** method show the **strongest performance** across all metrics, with a **20% retention rate**.
 - **Marketing Channel**: Direct and email marketing drive **95% of total sales and orders**, making them the most effective channels.
 The affiliation channel, while much smaller in volume, has the **highest AOV of $302 and retention rate of 25%**, suggesting potential for further investigation (pending cost analysis).
-- An interesting observation is the direct correlation between some marketing channels and account creation methods: direct marketing - desktop, email - mobile, and social media - tablet.
-This pattern may indicate a data collection issue or genuine customer behaviour that requires further investigations before drawing conclusions.
 - **Purchase Platform**: Sales occur across 2 purchase platforms - **website and mobile app**.
 The website dominates with **87% of orders (89K), 96% of sales ($27M), and a much higher AOV ($304 vs $44)** than the mobile app.
 This gap is due to product mix differences: low-value items like *Samsung Charging Cable Pack* and *Samsung Webcam* are the top 2 best-sellers on the mobile app, while *Apple Airpods Headphones* and *27in 4K Gaming Monitor* leads website sales.

 ### Loyalty Program